|Biophysics of Consciousness is the first book to elucidate the biophysical basis of consciousness.|

 Roman R. Poznanski is a biological theoretician and a leading authority on modeling in the neurosciences.
-He is a co-author of the bestseller Mathematical Neuroscience (Academic Press, 2013) where he develops theories in neuroscience with mathematics.
+He is a co-author of the bestseller Mathematical Neuroscience (Academic Press, 2013).
+He develops theories in neuroscience with mathematics and a leading proponent of consciousness as a quantum dynamic effect.
 A prolific writer he has written papers in prestigious high impact ISI-indexed neuroscience journals, including the Journal of Integrative Neuroscience: a transdisciplinary journal that combines theories of information handling in the brain with experimental brain research.